dankelley/oce/docs/reference/interpBarnes.md

 - xr, yr:

   optional values defining the x and y radii of the weighting ellipse.
-  If not supplied, these are calculated as the span of x and y over the square root of the number of data.
+  If not supplied, these are calculated respectively as the span of x and y over the square root of the number of data.
+Be aware that this method can be problematic if there are many repeated (x,y) pairs, as for example in CTD profiles.
+In most serious analyses, it will make sense to supply `xr` and `yr` based on knowledge of the dataset or the domain.

 - gamma: